Behavioral theories of depression

-Behavioral theories of depression explain the etiology of depression based on the behavioural sciences, and they form the basis for behavioral therapies for depression.
+Behavioral theories of depression explain the etiology of depression based on the behavioural sciences; adherents promote the use of behavioral therapies for depression.

 Behavioral theories

 Introduction

 Depression is a significant mental illness with physiological and psychological consequences, including sluggishness, diminished interest and pleasure, and disturbances in sleep and appetite.
 It is predicted that by the year 2030, depression will be the number one cause of disability in the United States and other high-income countries.

 Behavioral theories of depression emphasize the role maladaptive actions play in the onset and maintenance of depression.
 These theories stem from work concerning the principles of learning and conditioning from the early to mid-1900s.
 Ivan Pavlov and B. F. Skinner are often credited with the establishment of behavioral psychology with their research on classical conditioning and operant conditioning, respectively.
 Collectively, their research established that certain behaviors could be learned or unlearned, and these theories have been applied in a variety of contexts, including abnormal psychology.
 Theories specifically applied to depression emphasize the reactions individuals have to their environment and how they develop adaptive or maladaptive coping strategies.